jullebli/minesweeperBot/documentation/testingDocumentation.md

 ## Performance testing

 The performance of all of the bots were tested using the BotPerformanceEvaluator class.
 The class returns a markdown table containing information: Bot used, difficulty of the board, win rate and the average time used to play a game.
 The values are a bit different every time the class is run due to the randomness in generating the game boards and the bots using a random open move when there are no certain options for opening or flagging a square left.
+Below is performance test results by running 1000 games for each bot for each difficulty level.

 |Bot|Difficulty|Win rate|Average game duration|
 |-----|------|------|------|